 Figure 2 Exemplary results from the ex vivo pig liver model.
 From left to right, higher Watt variables were used.
 Necrotic areas are marked by a yellow arrow.

 Figure 3 Results from the ex-vivo pig liver model.
 A: Length; B: Width.
 Varying electrosurgical variables revealed distinct differences in the extent of necrotic area.
 The used combinations are explained in the legend. e.g. the blue column shows length and width of the necrosis caused by RFA with 14 Watt, effect 8 with an ablation time of 90 s.
+RFA: radio frequency ablation.

 Figure 4 Application of endoscopically guided, intraductal radio frequency ablation in a 72-year-old patient with an extended perihilar cholangiocarcinoma (Klatskin tumor, stage Bismuth IV, histologically proven) involving all subsegments.
 Multisegmental radio frequency ablation (RFA) applications were performed (from left above to lower right).
 The patient experienced no treatment-associated complications and was doing well 15 mo after the initiation of endoscopic RFA treatment.